CozyHoxx/Web-Programming-Assignment/README.md

-# Online Treasure Hunt Registration Application
+# :world_map:Online Treasure Hunt Registration Application
-This is an assignment given to me for my Web Programming Course.
+This is assignment for my Web Programming course is **To design a Web Application for Treasure Hunt events**.
+The system is intended to help the organisers to organise a treasure hunt games and help the players to register a new game.
+The organisers can create new treasure hunt game, view the list of player teams and notify the player teams for treasure hunt game information.
+The player team can register a game and receive notification from organisers.

-## Table of Contents
+## :card_file_box:Table of Contents
 * [Project Requirements](#project-requirements)
 * [Contact](#contact)

-## :pushpin:Project Requirements
+## :pushpin:System Functions
 * Register new user account (either organizer or player) and login to access the system.
 * Manage user profile (view, update user details, delete a user account)
 * Manage new treasure hunt games by organisers (add, edit, delete a game) & view list of games